pfq/PFQ/INSTALL.md

 To install PFQ, the following requisites must be present:

-* A 64-bit Linux operating system (currently the support for 32-bits architecture is not available)
+* A 64-bit Linux operating system (the support for 32-bits architecture is not currently available)

 * A modern Linux kernel: suggested Linux 2.6.39 or higher.